-Once the U.K. leaves the EU at the end of January, it will enter a transition period during which existing trade regulations remain in force whilst the future trading arrangements are negotiated.
-The Conservative manifesto states, and Boris personally is adamant, that a deal will be concluded by 31 December 2020 - with no extension.
-In practice this is likely to prove extremely difficult to achieve.
+Once the U.K. leaves the EU at the end of January, it will enter a Trade deals typically take years to negotiate at the best of times transition period during which existing trade regulations remain in - the EU's discussion with Canada took seven years - therefore a force whilst the future trading arrangements are negotiated.
+The speedy conclusion to discussions seems unlikely.
+To allow for time Conservative manifesto states, and Boris personally is adamant, that to ratify a deal, it must be concluded by mid-2020, otherwise Boris a deal will be concluded by 31 December 2020 - with no extension. will have to decide whether to break his pledge and ask for a one In practice this is likely to prove extremely difficult to achieve. or two year extension, or the prospect of a no-deal Brexit looms once again.
+Further uncertainty awaits either outcome.